Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on COVID-19 vaccines

 The second type of vaccine is the viral-vector vaccine, which is genetically engineered so that it can produce coronavirus surface proteins in the human body without causing diseases.
-There are two subtypes of viral-vector vaccines: the non-replicating viral vector and the replicating viral vector.
-There are 4 non-replicating viral vector vaccines in Phase III trials.
-AstraZeneca and the University of Oxford, whose vaccine is in phase III trials in many countries.
-It works by taking a chimpanzee virus and coating it with the S proteins of SARS-CoV-2.
+There are two subtypes of viral-vector vaccines: the non-replicating viral vector and the replicating viral vector. { On February 25, 2021, the World Health Organization (WHO) granted an emergency use listing (EUL) for the vaccine developed by AstraZeneca and the University of Oxford, which is a non-replicating viral vector vaccine.
+Moreover, there are 3 non-replicating viral vector vaccines in Phase III trials as well.} It works by taking a chimpanzee virus and coating it with the S proteins of SARS-CoV-2.
 The chimp virus causes a harmless infection in humans, but the spike proteins will activate the immune system to recognize signs of a future SARS-CoV-2 invasion.
-Notably, the booster shots can be needed to keep long-lasting immunity.
-Moreover, at this stage, only one replicating viral-vector vaccine is in Phase I. Institut Pasteur Themis, in cooperating with the University of Pittsburgh CVR and Merck Sharp \& Dohme is developing such a replicating viral vaccine, which tends to be safe and provoke a strong immune response \cite{callaway2020race}.
+Notably, booster shots can be needed to keep long-lasting immunity.
+Furthermore, at this stage, only one replicating viral-vector vaccine is in Phase II. { The University of Hong Kong, in cooperating with the Xiamen University and Wantai Biological Pharmacy, is developing such a replicating viral vaccine, which tends to be safe and provoke a strong immune response.}